CornSnek/ziglinks/README.md

 ```

 This simply runs `new-item -ItemType SymbolicLink -Path ... -Target ...` to add the symlinks to Windows and function properly.

-## TODO

-- Check if the program works properly in Linux.